 In the meantime, I’ll put up with my awful old laminate bench tops (or whatever they’re made of.
 I don’t really know because my kitchen’s that ancient).

-And in the meantime, it is possible to enjoy some Greek flavours, minus the pastry.
+It is possible to enjoy some Greek flavours, minus the pastry.
 It’s spinach and silverbeet season at the moment and between my parents and my neighbours, I seem to have abundant access to the good stuff.
 So it seemed logical to create a recipe.

 Apart from all the great health benefits, one of the reasons I love spinach and silverbeet is that you can cook it and then freeze it, ready for the next time you feel like popping it into your cooking.